By-Laws

 3.1.1 All new players must pay the Basketball SA Affiliation fee annually, on or before the intended season start date, in addition to the administration fee.

 3.1.2 At the commencement of a new season, all players must register on or before the intended season start date.
-Registration will cover the player for the entirety of the season (Summer – School Term 4 & 1, Winter – School Term 2 & 3).
+Registration will cover the player for the entirety of the season (Summer – School Terms 4 & 1, Winter – School Terms 2 & 3).

 3.1.3 A player is ineligible to play if they do not meet the following: